-For this study most experiments utilized the Prospa v3.12 software that was used to drive a Kea 2 spectrometer (Magritek, Wellington, New

-Zealand) to collect magnetic resonance measurements.
+For this study Prospa v3.12 software was used to drive a Kea 2 spectrometer (Magritek, Wellington, New Zealand) to collect magnetic resonance measurements.
 All measurements were taken using CPMG sequences (Meiboom & Gill, 1958).
-For $T_2^{\rm eff}$ measurements a CPMG was taken with a single parameter set, and echo integrals were re-fit using Igor Pro v6.3 (WaveMatrics, Oregon, USA).
-For T_1 measurements CPMG sequences were run with different repetition times.
+For T2eff measurements a CPMG was taken with a single parameter set, and echo integrals were re-fit using Igor Pro v6.3 (WaveMatrics, Oregon, USA).
+For $T_1$ measurements CPMG sequences were run with different repetition times.
 A CPMG was used so that the echo train could be summed, reducing the number of repeat experiments needed.
-Summed echo integrals were normalised and then fitted to a mono-exponential curve.
-All errors specified for T_1 and $T_2^{\rm eff}$ values are given as the error on the fitting provided by Igor Pro.
+Summed echo integrals were normalised and then fit to a mono-exponential curve.
+All errors specified for $T_1$ and $T_2^{\text{eff}}$ values are given as the error on the fitting provided by Igor Pro.